-Pin Definitions
+Pin Definitions (continued)

-Pin Name I/O Pin Description TMS Input TMS pin for JTAG.
+Pin Name I/O Pin Description TDO Output Test data out (TDO) pin for JTAG.
+TCK Input Test clock (TCK) pin for JTAG.
+TDI Input Test data in (TDI) pin for JTAG.
+TMS Input Test mode select (TMS) pin for JTAG.
 NC N/A Not connected to the die.
 Can be tied to any voltage level.
-NC/144M Input Not connected to the die.
+NC/288M Input Not connected to the die.
 Can be tied to any voltage level.
-NC/288M Input Not connected to the die.
-Can be tied to any voltage level. $V{REF}$ Input- reference Reference voltage input .
-Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points. $V{DD}$ Power supply Power supply inputs to the core of the device.
-V SS Ground Ground for the device. $V{DDQ}$ Power supply Power supply inputs for the outputs of the device.
+V REF Input- Reference Reference voltage input .
+Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points. $V{DD}$ Power Supply Power supply inputs to the core of the device.
+V SS Ground Ground for the device. $V{\mathrm{DDQ}}$ Power Supply Power supply inputs for the outputs of the device.